PostHog/posthog.com/contents/docs/api/trends.md

 ---

-In PostHog, there is an API endpoint available to do XXXXX.
+In PostHog, there is an API endpoint available to do advanced analytics on your data.
+We use this endpoint for the Trends page in PostHog.
-For more information on XXXX, see [XXXX](/docs/features/...)

 ## List trends